mas programming links

 - Algorithms, 4ed, by Sedgewick and Wayne.

-- Algorithm Design by Skiena.
-Includes lectures and algorithm repository.
+- Algorithm Design by Skiena includes a repository of lectures and algorithm.

 - Android developer resources by AnySoftwareTools lists over 80 selected resources from .